 How This Impacts Your Reporting Window

-If your targeted audience is likely to use an iOS device, this means that much of your conversion reporting is likely to be delayed.
+If your targeted This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More is likely to use an iOS device, this means that much of your conversion reporting is likely to be delayed.
 It means that any same-day or recent reporting is bound to be incomplete.

 It will look worse than it actually is.